Cover picture publication (Image rights with kopaed Verlag)

 10 didactic criteria for the successful design of educational films

-1. Determine the topic
+1. Determining the Topic

-The learning objective should be formulated in the form of a comprehensible question that will guide all further learning phases until a complete and conclusive answer is found.
-The conception, design and production of educational films serve to achieve the learning objective and ensure sustainable learning success.
+The learning objective should be formulated as a clear research question that guides all subsequent learning phases until a complete and coherent answer is reached.
+The conception, design, and production of educational videos serve to achieve the learning objective and ensure lasting learning success.

-3. Didactic reduction of the learning unit
+3. Didactic Simplification of the Learning Unit

-5. Title, cover picture and table of contents
+5. Title, cover image and synopsis

-The title, cover picture and abstract of an educational film must be designed in such a way that the interests of the target group are successfully addressed and the learning objective is recognizable.
-The inclusion and specification of keywords attracts attention and makes searching easier for both humans and algorithms.
+The title, cover image, and abstract of an educational video must be designed to successfully appeal to the target audience’s interests and clearly define the learning objective.
+Including and specifying keywords attracts attention and facilitates searches for both humans and algorithms.

-6. Target group analysis
+6. Target Audience Analysis

-7. Aesthetic design and rhetoric
+7. Aesthetic Design and Rhetoric

 10 didactic criteria for the analysis, assessment and evaluation of educational films